Poecilotheria fasciata: Ecology

 Found in dry zone and intermediate zones of Sri Lanka.
 Mostly abundant in tree hollows, tree barks, coconut trees, banana plantations and sometimes in human dwellings.
 Male is nomadic, whereas female is not.
 When disturbed, they are very defensive and nimble.

+Conservation

+P. fasciata was listed as an endangered species for protection under the U.S. Endangered Species Act in 2018.
+The major factor cited in support of the designation was habitat loss within this species' small area of occupancy (less than 500 km2), worsened by collection for the pet trade, use of pesticides, killing out of fear, climate change and random effects.